eslager/Leaflet-Intro/README.md

 marker.bindPopup("Location: " + feature.properties.place + "<br>Magnitude: " + feature.properties.mag + "<br><a href =" + feature.properties.url +">More info</a>");
 ```

 This code uses HTML to set the content of the marker pop-up.
 It selects information from GeoJSON using the ```feature.properties. ``` notation to display the 'place,' 'mag,' and 'url' properties for the selected feature.
 We can reference what these properties are in the [GeoJSON metadata](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php).
+Now, the markers should be clickable:
+<iframe src="https://ejslgr.github.io/Leaflet-Intro/code-samples/earthquakes-ex2.html" style="width:100%; height:500px;"></iframe>

 ## Adding some style: proportional symbols